 |Master Thesis||1/1||1 semester||A - F|

-Regulations relating to studies and examinations at the University of Stavanger, § 2-10:
+Regulations relating to studies and examinations at the University of Stavanger, § 2-10 section 4:

-a) A second attempt may be granted if a student wishes to improve their grade.
-In such cases, the student may not be permitted to revise a previously submitted response, but must write a new response on a new basis
+a) Upon application, a second attempt may be granted if a candidate wishes to improve their grade.
+In such cases, the candidate may not be permitted to revise a previously submitted response, but must write a new response on a new basis

 b) Upon application, a candidate who has not passed the bachelor's or master's thesis may be granted a second attempt.
 In such cases, a reworked version of the bachelor's or master's thesis may be submitted, or a completely new thesis may be submitted.
 This must then be submitted by the specified deadline and will count as a new exam attempt.